ErSachinBhati/Docsify/README.md

 # Install Docsify

-First, make sure we have Node.js and npm installed on our computer/Laptop.
+First, make sure you have Node.js and npm installed on your computer/Laptop.
 ```
 node -v
 ```